Feleipe Franks Shreds Michigan as Florida Wins 2018 Peach Bowl

 Feleipe Franks is the first Florida player with passing and rushing touchdowns in a bowl game since Tim Tebow in the 2010 Sugar Bowl. https://t.co/VPohs78Tlb

-So, while there may be calls for Franks, Trask and Jones to enter next year in an open competition for the job, Franks has earned some leeway and should open the season as the starter.
+So, while there may be calls for Franks, Trask and Jones to enter next year in an open competition, Franks has earned some leeway and should begin the season as the starter.

-Whether he can build off his noticeable positive strides down the stretch will determine whether he should stay in that role for the duration of 2019.
+Whether he can build on his noticeable strides down the stretch will determine whether he should stay in that role for the duration of 2019.

 Michigan Rushing Attack Will Make or Break 2019 Season